calvinbui/ansible-nextcloud/README.md

 `nextcloud_docker_additional_options`: [Additional parameters](https://docs.ansible.com/ansible/latest/modules/docker_container_module.html) to add to docker container

-`nextcloud_build_image`: Where to build a docker image or pull from source.
-True or False.

-`nextcloud_build_folder`: Template packaged with this role is meant to be very generic and serve a variety of use cases.
+`nextcloud_build`: Template packaged with this role is meant to be very generic and serve a variety of use cases.
 However, many people would like to have a much more customized version, and so you can override this role's default template with your own, adding any additional customizations you need.
 To do this:
 - Create a `files` directory at the same level as your playbook.
 - Create a folder inside `files` containing all the files for your Docker build (just choose a different name from the default template).
-- Set the variable like: `nextcloud_build_folder: my-nextcloud-build` (with the name of your folder).
+- Set the variable like: `nextcloud_build: my-nextcloud-build` (with the name of your folder).

+Otherwise leave it empty (`""`) to not build

 ## Dependencies